shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab02_Creating_Queues.md

 ### Review
 In this lab, you have completed:
-- Creating a queues and adding cases to queues
+- Create a queues and adding cases to queues
-- Performing action on queue items
+- Perform action on queue items

 ### **Proceed with the next Lab.**